ethereum/go-ethereum/README.md

   transactions may be processed that don't end up in blocks, so be sure to check transactions against finalized blocks.

 The interface for a vm.Tracer is similar to a TracerResult (above), but does not require a `GetResult()` function.

+## Extending The Plugin API

+While we can imagine lots of ways plugins might like to extract or change information in Geth, we're trying not to go too crazy with the plugin API based purely on hypotheticals.
+The Plugin API in its current form reflects the needs of projects currently building on PluGeth, and we're happy to extend it for people who are building something.
+If you're trying to do something that isn't supported by the current plugin system, we're happy to help.
+Reach out to us on [Discord](https://discord.gg/Epf7b7Gr and we'll figure out how to make it work.